ocodista/trampar-de-casa/apps/router/README.md

 ## Data Flow

+1. Initialization:

+   - On startup, the system fetches all ready roles from Supabase and stores them in Redis.

-1. When a client requests a role access:
+2. When a client requests a role access:

-   - The system checks Redis for the role URL
+   - The system checks Redis for the role URL.
+   - If found, it uses the URL from Redis.
-   - If not found, it queries Supabase and caches the result in Redis
+   - If not found, it queries Supabase for the URL and then caches it in Redis.
-   - The view count is incremented in SQLite
+   - The view count is incremented in SQLite.
-   - The client is redirected to the role URL
+   - The client is redirected to the role URL.

-2. When fetching all roles:
+3. When fetching all roles:
-   - View counts are retrieved from SQLite
+   - View counts are retrieved from SQLite.
-   - URLs are fetched from Redis
+   - URLs are fetched from Redis.
-   - The combined data is returned to the client
+   - The combined data is returned to the client.

 ## Caching Strategy

-- Ready roles are cached in Redis on startup
+- All ready roles are pre-fetched from Supabase and cached in Redis on startup.
-- Role URLs are cached in Redis after the first access
+- Role URLs are cached in Redis after the first access if they weren't pre-cached.
-- View counts are stored locally in SQLite for quick access and updates
+- View counts are stored locally in SQLite for quick access and updates.

 This architecture ensures fast response times and reduces load on the Supabase database.